buptlishantao/xbob.paper.tpami2013/README.rst

-  Compared to the results published in the article, there are slight differences caused by both the order of the training files when applying PCA, and the lists used to split the LFW `training` set into a `training` set and a `validation` set (selection of the verification threshold to apply on the test set).
+  Compared to the results published in the article, there are slight differences caused by both the order of the training files when applying PCA, and the lists used to split the LFW `training` set into a `training` set and a `validation` set (The validation set is use to select the verification threshold to apply on the test set).

 Multi-PIE dataset